TelegramMessenger/telemint/README.md

 // Start new auction.
 Accepted only from the owner. teleitem_msg_start_auction#487a8e81 query_id:int64 auction_config:^TeleitemAuctionConfig = TeleitemMsg;

-// Cancel auction auction.
+// Cancel auction.
 Accepted only from the owner.
 Forbidden if there are some active bids teleitem_msg_cancel_auction#371638ae query_id:int64 = TeleitemMsg;
 ```